When Should Young Players Start Tennis Strength Training?Mar 01, 2021

 If we have not developed the foundation well enough and start getting young players doing too much too soon, it can be dangerous and often leads to tennis injuries.
 Players under the age of 16 should steer away from weights and heavy loading unless they are ready.
 Even players 16 years and above need to be cautious with their strength training, some players are physically under-developed and with no training experience they can be setting themselves up for injury.

-At ‘Martin Method Tennis Fitness' we recommend all young players aged 16 and under start out by performing these 6 fundamental movement patterns - Lunge, Squat, Bend, Pull, Push and Rotation.
-When young players can consistently complete all the 6 movement patterns, with good form, only then should their tennis program progress.
+At ‘Martin method Tennis Fitness' we recommend all young players aged 16 and under start out by performing these 6 fundamental movement patterns - Lunge, Squat, Bend, Pull, Push, and Rotation.
+When young players can consistently complete all the 6 movement patterns, with good form, only then should their tennis programs progress.

 We initially get young players holding certain positions (6 fundamental patterns, plus others) for set periods of time, we call this isometric training and it is a great way to get players in the right position so they can build better awareness of where they need to be whilst doing an exercise.

 Isometric training is also really effective at fatiguing muscle whilst in a technically sound position.
 These 2 areas are important to focus on when training young players, if we can get them in the right positions and they understand what those positions are, then we challenge the muscles strength capacity, then this helps us achieve what we are striving for; sound technique development, muscular strength gains, and body awareness.

 We always encourage tennis kids to follow a full-body tennis mobility program prior to doing their strength program.
 This opens up joint range throughout the body, we focus on the major mobility joints (ankles, hips, thoracic spine, shoulders).
 Once this is achieved we can then get players into better positions that can then be challenged and strengthened more effectively.
 It is how we complete the process of developing a mobile and strong young tennis player.